 A DNA database in the NHS?

-The Human Genomics Strategy Group (HGSG) and the Wellcome Trust have proposed that everyone in the NHS should have their DNA sequenced and stored linked to electronic medical records in the NHS, building a DNA database of the entire population.
+In 2011, the Human Genomics Strategy Group (HGSG) and the Wellcome Trust have proposed that everyone in the NHS should have their DNA sequenced and stored linked to electronic medical records in the NHS, building a DNA database of the entire population.
 You can see the plan in this presentation.
+This section discusses what happened regarding the proposal at the time.
+Subsequently, the EU's General Data Protection Regulation (GDPR), adopted in 2016, prevented a DNA database being built within the NHS without consent.
+However, there continue to be proposals to undermine these safeguards.

-The Government has backed this plan and Health Secretary Jeremy Hunt has stated that every baby should have its whole genome sequenced at birth.
-The Government has already identified partners and investors (including Google and Asia's richest man) and started to build the infrastructure to create the database.
-The first step is to upload all the medical records in NHS England from people's GPs to a central database called the Health and Social Care Information Centre.
+The Government backed the plan and Health Secretary Jeremy Hunt stated that every baby should have its whole genome sequenced at birth.
+The Government identified partners and investors (including Google and Asia's richest man) and started to build the infrastructure to create the database.
+The first step was to upload all the medical records in NHS England from people's GPs to a central database called the Health and Social Care Information Centre.

 An article in The Scientist explains why whole genome sequencing is rarely useful for people's health.
 However, the plan to provide every person in the NHS with a personalised risk assessment is expected to lead to a massive expansion in the market for drugs and other products, such as supplements and cholesterol-lowering margerines, which can be sold using personalised marketing based on an individual's health data.

-If this plan goes ahead, every individual and their relatives could be tracked using their DNA.
+If this plan went ahead, every individual and their relatives could be tracked using their DNA.

-This is the latest version of a secret plan to build a genetic database of every adult, child and baby in the NHS.
+This was the latest version of a secret plan to build a genetic database of every adult, child and baby in the NHS.
 You can read the history of this idea here.

-Further information about the new proposals can be found below.
+Further information about the 2011 proposals can be found below.

 Resources